HyperHypez/Brainwave-Apocalypse/README.md

 Includes various UI elements and sound effects enhancing immersion.
 Upon opening, a screen menu greets players accompanied by background music setting the tone.
 During gameplay, players encounter zombie attacks, signified by eerie zombie noises, while gunfire resonates with impactful gunshots.
 Reloading the gun is accompanied by a player's voice dialogue, adding realism, and sprinting is punctuated by huffing sounds.
 The UI includes an ammo indicator to track bullet count and a health status indicator for player's survival.
 Background ambient sounds of dripping water simulate leaky pipes, further enriching the environment.
 Additional sound effects include player jumping and weapon switching, complemented by background music to sustain the gameplay atmosphere.

-Major changes for Assignment 6:
+Major changes for Milestone 6:

 (Jakub Pekala)
 - Leaky pipes were added in the office building to add more detail and aesthetics to the building.